how the dream was born under a piano in 1951

 “And that's where I grew up, under the piano, listening and living in between the notes of Chopin, Bach, Beethoven, Debussy.
 That's where I got that 'Dream On' chordage," said Tyler.

-The Tallarico family moved a few times, including living in Manhattan at 124th Street and Broadway blocks away from the Apollo Theater.
+The Tallarico family moved a few times, including living in Manhattan at 124th Street and Broadway, blocks away from the Apollo Theater.
 In 1951, Victor started teaching at Cardinal Spellman High School and the family moved to 5610 Netherland Avenue in the Bronx, New York.
 In 1957, the Tallaricos moved to 100 Pembrook Drive in Yonkers.

 Tyler learned to play the piano but eventually turned his attention to drums, inspired mainly by listening to records of Sandy Nelson.
 He was also influenced by watching Elvis and witnessing the British Invasion unfold with The Beatles, The Rolling Stones, and The Yardbirds.
 He spent his summers playing waltzes and show tunes in his father’s band.

-While attending Roosevelt High School in “1965, 64, I was a drummer in a band, a school drummer.
-Then I bought a set of drums ‘cause I wasn’t being looked at, got made fun of, because I was being called Lippo, Lippawania, and got beat up after school.
-I thought, ‘if we got a little band together and play at lunch that would be really cool,’” said Tyler.
-“We were called The Maniacs.
-So we played at lunch and I went ‘holy shit, Marsha Resnick is talking to me now… and I feel cool… Jill Ellsworth… and she looked at me and no-one did before.”
+While attending Roosevelt High School, Tyler recalled, “In ’65, ’64, I was a drummer in a band, a school drummer.
+Then I bought a set of drums ’cause I wasn’t being looked at, got made fun of, because I was being called Lippo, Lippawania, and got beat up after school.
+I thought, ‘if we got a little band together and play at lunch that would be really cool.’
+We were called The Maniacs.
+So we played at lunch and I went ‘holy shit, Marsha Resnick is talking to me now… and I feel cool… Jill Ellsworth… and she looked at me and no-one did before.'”

 A Stranger Chain Reaction